Farm animals in transit

 - remain at all times in or on the vessel or aircraft that brings them to New Zealand

-- comply with the veterinary requirements of the third (destination) country and New Zealand's IHS for that animal
+- comply with the IHS for the animal and country of origin and comply with the requirements of the third (destination) country

 - have legible animal identification and test methods and results on all laboratory reports